Has a Death Occurred? We Are Available 24/7 (619) 333-8003

 Meghan is survived by her father, Ted, mother, Sheryl, brothers, Alex & Ben, fiancé, Jeremiah Dragoo and 1½ year-old German Shepard mix, Sevro.

-The foundation will be contributing to the following organizations:
+Per Meghan’s wishes, the foundation will contribute to the following organizations:

 National Girls Collaborative Project